siddhartha276/energyCnV/README.md

 **Functionality:**
 - Initializes GPU energy monitoring.
 - Checks if the project exists; if not, prompts user to create one.
+- **Automatically starts the timer** when monitoring begins.

 ### `stop()`
 **Functionality:**
-- Stops monitoring and logs energy consumption data.
+- **Automatically stops the timer** and calculates energy consumption.
 - Stores run details like duration, timestamp, and energy used.

-### `update_energy()`
-**Functionality:**
-- Continuously updates GPU energy consumption while running.
-- Runs in a loop to track power usage per second.
+- Saves data in MongoDB.

 ## Database Structure
 Each user document in MongoDB follows this structure: